Health Insurance

 Payments at PPO

-Payments include a monthly premium depending on the policy; the deductible amount is higher if you see an out-of- network doctor.
-You may also incur additional costs if the out-of- network doctors charge more than in your area.
+Payments include a monthly premium depending on the policy; the deductible amount is higher if you see an out-of-network doctor.
+You may also incur additional costs if the out-of-network doctors charge more than the standard rate in your area.
+The U.S. Department of Labor (DOL) provides guidance on how the No Surprises Act limits unexpected out-of-network billing in many circumstances.

 Paper Work Involved

-Still, the paperwork involved is little, If you see an in- network provider.
-However, if you see an out-of- network doctor, you’ll have first to pay the bill and also file a claim to the PPO to pay you back.
+Still, the paperwork involved is minimal if you see an in-network provider.
+However, if you see an out-of-network doctor, you’ll have to first pay the bill and then file a claim to the PPO to pay you back.

 Exclusive Provider Organization (EPO)

-The EPO offers the same freedom as PPO in choosing your healthcare providers.
+The EPO offers the same freedom as a PPO in choosing your healthcare providers within its network.
 Also, you don’t need a referral from your primary care doctor to see a specialist.

-Except for emergency services, the plan doesn’t cover costs for out-of- network doctors.
-The monthly Premium is less compared to PPO.
-You can see any doctor within the EPOs network.
+Except for emergency services, the plan doesn’t cover costs for out-of-network doctors.
+The monthly premium is generally less compared to a PPO, making it an attractive mid-range option for budget-conscious consumers.
+You can see any doctor within the EPO’s network.
+Many major insurers including Anthem and Cigna offer EPO plans on and off the ACA marketplace.

 · Freedom to choose your healthcare providers